NickMcConnell/AngbandPlus/IRONBAND-README.txt

 instance an Amulet of Regeneration, when you put it on, allows you to cast healing spells for reduced cost.

+6. Talismans and similar items do not make wands cost less SP.

-6. Spellbooks are now fairly resistant to damage (but can sometimes be burnt by really big fire attacks).
+7. Spellbooks are now fairly resistant to damage, but can sometimes be burnt by really big fire attacks.
+Similarly, wands and talismans can sometimes be destroyed by really big lighting attacks.

-7. Sleep, confusion and slow spells are more effective than before.
+8. Sleep, confusion and slow spells are more effective than before.

 Combat